-You’ve probably heard that eating in moderation is easy and if you do you can eat anything!
+You’ve probably heard that eating in moderation is easy, and if you do, you can eat anything you want!

-For someone who doesn’t stress eat or emotionally eat it’s an easy thing to say.
-But, if you’re trapped in the cycle of stress eating or emotional eating, dieting and back to emotional eating again it’s eating in moderation requires a few new skills.
+For someone who doesn’t stress or emotionally eat, it’s an easy thing to say.
+But, if you’re trapped in the cycle of stress eating or emotional eating, dieting and back to emotional eating again, eating in moderation requires a few new skills.

-Eating in moderation is a great foundation for getting a wide variety of foods in your diet.
+Eating in moderation is an excellent foundation for getting various foods.

 Feeling good about what you eat, getting enough energy and just plain freedom from the dieting too.

-To get to the place where you can listen and get what you need it’s important to clear your path of distractions.
+To get to the place where you can listen and get what you need, clear your path of distractions is essential.

 Here are five things that hold you back from eating in moderation and what you can do about it.